Damaged Amazon Rainforest Teetering On The Brink - UrduPoint

 "Sorry, I had a car coming at me here, driving up the wrong side of the road," he resumes with a laugh.

-"Good old Sao Felix do Xingu!"
-Razing the Amazon is a booming business for land-grabbers, who have perfected a hustle known as "grilagem" -- loosely translated, "the cricket trick."
+"Good old Sao Felix do Xingu!" - The cricket trick - Razing the Amazon is a booming business for land-grabbers, who have perfected a hustle known as "grilagem" -- loosely translated, "the cricket trick."
 "When someone has a fake document for a piece of land, he puts it in a drawer with some crickets," or "grilos" in Portuguese, explains federal prosecutor Daniel Azeredo, one of the most prominent investigators fighting illegal deforestation in Brazil.

 The crickets nibble at it, poop on it, "and after a while it starts to look old -- like a real land title.
 That's exactly what happens in the Amazon when people take public land."
 Environmentalists say the current industrial-scale destruction of virgin rainforest is driven by well-financed land-grabbers seeking massive profits.